 There are a huge number of restaurants to choose from at Atlantis from very casual to fine dining.
 There are some well-known names as well such as Hakkasan, Nobu and Bread Street Kitchen by Gordon Ramsey.
 I was on a half board package but although this includes most of the restaurants you only get a small credit towards your meal in some of the more expensive restaurants.
 I had always wanted to go to Ossiano ‘the underwater’ restaurant so I decided that I would splash out and go there anyway.
 (It’s not really underwater it just gives the impression of it as you are sat at the base of the aquarium.

 The restaurant was definitely Michelin star quality – with a price tag to match!
 Even with my half board credit, I was left with a big bill which wasn’t helped by the crazy prices of a glass of wine (£20+), but that is Dubai for you!
 Even though it was expensive, it was an amazing experience.
 My waiter was a real gem – so friendly, attentive and fun.
 The food all looked wonderful but some of the dishes tasted outstanding too and would definitely get a Michelin star or two in my book.

 Conclusion and discounts

-If you have kids who love anything to do with water and are going to Dubai, then this is a great if rather expensive option.
+If you have kids who love anything to do with water and are going to Dubai, then this is a great, if rather expensive, option.
 If you are a couple then this may not be for you.
-I went in October before the main half term but there were probably more children there than usual due to school holidays judging by the ages of the UK children so it is hard to judge what it would be like outside peak periods.
-The dining was one of the best meals I have had in a really spectacular setting.
+I went in October before the main half term, but there were probably more children there than usual due to school holidays, judging by the ages of the UK children so it is hard to judge what it would be like outside peak periods.
+The dining was one of the best meals I have had, and in a really spectacular setting.
 If you are in Dubai and not staying there I would still recommend a visit to Ossiano for a meal if you don’t mind splashing out.